JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

 # Drawing on Canvas

+!!! note "Example"
+    The code on this page can be found in "canvas.jl" in the "example" subdirectory.

-Generic (Cairo) drawing is done on a `Canvas`.
+Cairo based drawing is done on a `Canvas`.
 You control what appears on this canvas by defining a `draw` function:

 ```julia
 using Gtk4, Graphics